mbrandonw/mbrandonw.github.io/_drafts/2015-02-10-algebraic-structure-and-protocols.markdown

 mconcat([[2, 3], [5, 7], [11, 13]]) // [2, 3, 5, 7, 11, 13]
 ```

 Here we have used the monoid’s identity value as the initial value to feed into `reduce`.
-This is not possible to do in the fully generic case because we have no way of constructing an element.
+This is not possible to do in the more generic case of a semigroup because we have no way of constructing an element.

 ## Group